-Pieces of displaced substrate may be stabilized in place, or may first be moved to also restore topography and surface complexity.
-The vast majority of field-tested reef restoration methods use materials that incorporate bonding agents (e.g., cement and/or epoxy) or mechanical anchoring devices to stabilize structural components of the restoration.
+Displaced substrate often forms unnatural features such as rubble berms or results in unstable/unnatural substrate.
+Unnatural features (e.g., rubble berms) will be removed, if possible, by placing and stabilizing material in its original location.
+Large pieces of displaced substrate may also be stabilized in place, or elsewhere onsite, with the intention to restore topography and surface complexity.
+The majority of field-tested reef restoration methods use materials that incorporate bonding agents (e.g., cement and/or epoxy) or mechanical anchoring devices to stabilize structural components of the restoration.